A. J. Green (basketball)

-Austin Jahn "A. J." Green (born September 27, 1999) is an American professional basketball player for the Milwaukee Bucks of the National Basketball Association (NBA).
+Austin Jahn Green (born September 27, 1999) is an American professional basketball player for the Milwaukee Bucks of the National Basketball Association (NBA).
 He played college basketball for the Northern Iowa Panthers.

 Early life

 Green attended Holmes Junior High School, where he first decided he wanted to play college basketball.
 He played for Cedar Falls High School on the basketball team as well as the Iowa Barnstormers in AAU play.
 As a senior, he averaged 26 points per game and became Cedar Falls' all-time leading scorer.
 He led the team to a state championship.

 Recruiting

 Green was a consensus four-star recruit and was considered the No. 78 player in the 2018 class by ESPN.
 On August 11, 2017, he committed to play college basketball for Northern Iowa, where his father was a member of the coaching staff.
 Green became the highest-rated player to ever commit to Northern Iowa and the program's first four-star recruit.
 He chose the Panthers over Power 5 offers from Clemson, Iowa State, Minnesota, Nebraska and Virginia.